 In the following example, assume that SUBONE is defined as an external reference in the input program module.
-A CHANGE statement is used to change the external reference to NEWMOD as shown in Figure 13 on page 57.
+A CHANGE statement is used to change the external reference to NEWMOD as shown in Figure 13.

-Figure 13: Changing an external reference and an entry point
+Figure 13.
+Changing an external reference and an entry point